 1. Is this story auto-biographical?

-It was semi-autobiographical for a few episodes; I have loosely based the main character on myself and on my past experiences.
+If by that you mean, "have you based the main character on yourself and on past experiences", then yes, loosely.
 Friends are quick to point out similar quirks in personality between Nick and myself.
 But at the moment, it has stopped being any kind of biographical.
 Other than non-biographical.
+Unless you're implying I've travelled back in time and met The Bard himself.

 2. Why call it "Keezees"?
 And what does it mean?